 - To make the cashew mayo, place the soaked cashews and lemon juice in a blender.
 Start blending and add water little by little until the cashews begin blending easily and form a smooth consistency.
 Go little by little so you don't end up making the mayo too thin.

-- For the patties, place the soaked walnuts, almonds and sunflower seeds in a food processor and pulse until a chunky "dough" is formed.
+- For the patties, place the soaked walnuts, almonds, sunflower seeds and portobello in a food processor and pulse until a chunky "dough" is formed.
 Transfer to a bowl and mix with the rest of the ingredients by hand.
 Divide the mixture into 8 patties and place on a parchment lined dehydrator tray.
 Dehydrate for 3 hours and then flip the burgers and leave in the dehydrator for another 2-3 hours.

 - Dehydration can vary depending on the ambient temperature and humidity levels.